Become a Volunteer

 YouTube

 If you are interested in volunteering for the Central Okanagan Hospice Association we require you to attend an information session before committing to a volunteer role.
-To become a volunteer you must also participate in our Hospice Palliative Care Volunteer Training Program which is offered when needed.
+To become a volunteer you must also participate in our Hospice Palliative Care Volunteer Training Program offered annually.

 Volunteers are supported in their practice with enrichment sessions, wellness workshops, volunteer support meetings and appreciation events.
 The experience, learning and growth opportunities that volunteers experience is like no other.